 Note: If you copied or transitioned classic files and projects, they default to a folder named "Copied Items" or "Transitioned Items" with a timestamp.
 The project created during the transition is for rolling-forward only, not for working with files.

 Do not use projects to organize, find, work with files, or for a filing.
 Use folders to organize files and use the Filing option in your workspace to work with a financial filing.
 You can move projects into folders to keep them organized with other filing materials.
 You cannot put folders in projects.

 What about Filings?

 Filing walks you through each step, from collecting documents to live filing.
 When you create a filing in the next generation of Workiva, you add all the files and information needed for that filing right in the Filing steps.

 To create a new filing or work with an existing one, go to Filing from the options on the left in your workspace.
 Then create a new filing or select an existing one from the dropdown menu.
 The filing steps walk you through what to do next.

-When to Use Folders or Projects
+When to Use Folders

-For next generation files use:
+For next gen files use: